-Scammers posing as FTC employees are calling victims and asking for remote access to their computers.
-They assure victims they can restore affected devices to their previous working conditions.
-Many of them claim to represent the FTC’s Advanced Tech Support Refund program, which helps victims of scams collect their refund money.
+Scammers posing as FTC employees are calling victims, asking for remote access to their computers.
+They assure victims they can help restore any affected devices to their previous working conditions.
+Many of them are claiming to represent the FTC’s Advanced Tech Support Refund program.

-Of course, none of this is true; the FTC will never request remote access to your device or ask you to pay to receive a refund.
-Refunds from the FTC are sent in check form via snail mail and do not require any checking account information.
+Of course, none of this is true and the caller has never worked for the FTC.
+In fact, the FTC will never request remote access to your device or ask you to pay to receive a refund.
+Also, their refunds are sent in check form via snail mail, and do not require any checking account information at all.

-The FTC has alerted the public that the only number to call for information about the Advanced Tech Support Refund program is 877-793-0908.
-If someone calls you on their own, end the call immediately and alert to the FTC.
+The FTC has alerted the public that the only genuine number to call for information about the Advanced Tech Support Refund program is 877-793-0908.
+If someone calls you on their own, assume it’s a scam.
+End the call immediately and report the incident to the FTC.

 Recognizing Tech Support Scams

-The FTC tech support scams are easy to spot if you know that the FTC will never request remote access to your computer, ask for payment in exchange for a refund or reach out to you on the phone.
+As mentioned, the wave of tech support scams in which fraudsters impersonate the FTC are easy to spot if you know this basic information about the FTC: They will never request remote access to your computer, ask for payment in exchange for a refund, or reach out to you on the phone.

 Here’s how to prevent other variations of tech support scams:

-- Never purchase expensive software online to fix an alleged virus.
+- Never agree to purchase expensive software online to fix an alleged virus.